Testing warm dark matter with kinematics of the smallest galaxies: Introduction

 However, the free-streaming scale is also associated with the formation of prompt cusps \citep{2019PhRvD.100b3523D,2023MNRAS.518.3509D,2023JCAP...10..008D,2024MNRAS.52710802O}.
 These $\rho\propto r^{-1.5}$ density cusps arise at that scale from the collapse of smooth peaks in the initial density field.
 They are the first and smallest elements of cosmic structure, around which all larger dark matter systems grow.
 In this article, we use the prompt cusps that would reside at the centers of Milky Way satellite galaxies to place complementary limits on the dark matter mass.

 \citet{2023MNRAS.522L..78D} first explored using prompt cusps as a probe of WDM.
 Recently, \citet{2025ApJ...993...93D} used cosmological simulation results to characterize how the central prompt cusp of each dark matter halo is set by the free-streaming scale.
 We implement this characterization in the \textsc{Galacticus} semi-analytic galaxy model in order to evaluate the expected prompt cusps of Milky Way satellites.
 We consider the three smallest and faintest satellites -- Segue~1, Triangulum II (Tri~II), and Tucana V (Tuc~V) -- and compare the observed kinematics of these galaxies with those of their \textsc{Galacticus} counterparts selected by absolute magnitude, half-light radius, and orbital pericenter.
-Through this comparison, we constrain $m_\chi>5.8$~keV at 95 percent confidence, comparable to the limits from satellite galaxy abundance and strong lensing.
+Through this comparison, we constrain $m_\chi>5.8$~keV at 95 percent confidence.
 At 90 percent confidence, the constraint improves to $m_\chi>9.4$~keV.

 Figure~\ref{fig:vcirc} illustrates how this test operates.
 For WDM, the prompt cusp is associated with a high concentration of mass at the center of the dark matter halo.
 This mass would result in faster stellar orbits compared to a scenario with cold dark matter (CDM) of much higher $m_\chi$.
 The difference in circular orbit speeds between WDM (with a massive prompt cusp) and CDM (with a negligibly low-mass prompt cusp) is most pronounced at the smallest radii.
 Since galactic structures and kinematics are only observed in projection, the speed of a circular orbit is most robustly estimated near the half-light radius of a galaxy.
 This is why we focus on the spatially smallest galaxies.
 We also focus on faint galaxies in order to minimize the potential for star formation feedback to alter the initial dark matter distribution.